cloudquery/docs/docs/cli/commands/provider.md

 # provider

-Top-level command to manage providers.
+Top-level command to interact with providers.

 ## Usage